 The top attraction is the historic Biltmore Estate.
 Guests can tour the mansion, enjoy the gardens, and explore the 8,000 acres with 22 miles of walking, hiking, and biking trails.
 Lodging is available on-site at The Inn on Biltmore Estate or Village Hotel.
 The Biltmore Village is another fun stop on the grounds.

 One of the best highlights of Asheville is driving the Blue Ridge Parkway, commonly referred to as “America’s Favorite Drive.”
 The views are second to none and there are plenty of hiking trails.
-Here are some of the best highlights along the parkway include Chimney Rock, NC Arboretum, Mount Pisgah (a mountain biking mecca), Fryingpan Mountain Lookout Tower, as well as Graveyard Fields Loop Trail, Skinny Dip Falls, Sliding Rock, and Moore Cove Falls.
+Some of the highlights along the parkway include Chimney Rock, NC Arboretum, Mount Pisgah (a mountain biking mecca), Fryingpan Mountain Lookout Tower, as well as Graveyard Fields Loop Trail, Skinny Dip Falls, Sliding Rock, and Moore Cove Falls.

 There are a number of highly recommended restaurants with stunning views of the Blue Ridge Mountains and the surrounding area.
 Both the Dining Room, a contemporary American restaurant, and Vue 1913, a French American restaurant, have picturesque views and delicious food.

 Other recommended downtown highlights are Chicken Alley, the River Arts District, Sunset Terrace, Asheville Emporium, and the Asheville Rooftop Bar Tours.
 The tour will take you through the city’s historic landmarks as well as some of Asheville’s popular rooftop bars.